Why are my emails ending up in spam?

 • Design

-– Missing unsubscribe link or imprint.
+– Missing unsubscribe link or legal notice.

 • Content